top of page

 SRI RANGJI MANDIR BRAHMOTSAVA (Rath ka Mela)

-The 175th Sri Brahmotsava of Sri Rangji Mandir, Vrindavan, Mathura
+Sri Brahmotsava of Sri Rangji Mandir, Vrindavan, Mathura

 We cordially invite you all to attend the most famous holy festival of North India and seek the blessings of Sri GodaRangamannar.